"To thine own self, be true."

 This comparison game encourages us to hide within our comfort zone.
 Why would we want to step out and find out how bad we would be in comparison to the others already out there?
 It's safer to stay indoors, whether in our buildings or in our own little mental world.
 Then, when brave enough to get out there, we are bombarding ourselves with information on comparisons of this and that and the other.
 Whether performance, or design, or creativity, it just doesn't matter as there is an infinite number of things we can compare within ourselves about ourselves, and without ourselves about other people and about our relations with other people.

 If we will consider the word serve instead of compare, serving instead of comparing, this can open a whole new perspective for us and how we can actually live up to that Bible verse and William Shakespeare's famous quote.

 As we allow ourselves to serve there is no need to compare.
 What does it really matter what percentage of something one does versus another?
-Even someone who contributes one tenth of one percent if serving is doing all that need be done.
+Even someone who contributes one-tenth of one percent if serving is doing all that needs to be done.
 We serve ourselves and we serve others in allowing our uniqueness, our true self to be exposed.
 We serve with our message, our knowledge, skill set, expertise, touch, emotion, caring, comfort, our presence.
 There are infinite ways that we can serve.